DustNet: A Wireless Network of Ultrasonic Neural Implants

-\section{Summary and Comparison}
+\subsection{Summary and Comparison}

 A comparison to prior wireless, chip-based multi-implant systems is shown in Table II.
 The proposed system uses a 16-level ASK modulation scheme to transmit neural data over an ultrasound link, enabling a total data rate of 400 kb/s at a carrier frequency of 2 MHz.
 Using a TDMA protocol to communicate with multiple implants, the proposed system also demonstrates the highest number of simultaneously-recording US-powered implants to date.
 DustNet can operate at depths in excess of 90mm, which is \>15x deeper than comparable RF- or NIR-powered neural implants.
-Furthermore, the 16-level ASK modulation scheme enables highly efficient use of the channel bandwidth; this results in DustNet's highest spectral efficiency of 200 kb/s/MHz, which is \>5x higher than other state-of-the-art multi-implant systems.
-Because the system data rate scales linearly with the US carrier frequency, the number of implants can be increased by increasing the transmitted US frequency until inter-symbol interference degrades the system BER.
-Increasing the data rate by raising the US carrier frequency would also enable further miniaturization by reducing the implant piezo volume.
+Furthermore, the 16-level ASK modulation scheme enables highly efficient use of the channel bandwidth; it increases the data rate by a factor of 4 compared to equivalent OOK modulation schemes and enables a \>5x increase in the amount of information transmitted per US carrier cycle compared to existing analog AM modulation schemes for US implants \cite{Ghanbari_JSSC19}.